ceph/ceph/doc/radosgw/config.rst

 Each instance must have a user name and key to communicate with a Ceph Storage Cluster.
 In the following steps, we use an admin node to create a keyring.
 Then, we create a client user name and key.
-Next, we add the keys to the Ceph Storage Cluster.
+Next, we add the key to the Ceph Storage Cluster.
 Finally, we distribute the key ring to the node containing the gateway instance.

 .. topic:: Monitor Key CAPS